cvzi/mpv-youtube-download/README.md

 ### [uosc](https://github.com/tomasklaen/uosc) menu integration

-You need to add one of the following lines to your `input.conf`.
+If you want to add the download menu to uosc, you need to add one of the following lines to your `input.conf`.
 If you use the line starting with `#` it just creates an entry in the uosc menu.
 If you use the second line, it also creates a keyboard shortcut to open the menu.
 Replace `d` with the key of your choice:

 ```